 A non-governmental organization (NGO) is a non-profit group that functions independently of any government.
 NGOs, sometimes called civil societies, are organized on community, national and international levels to serve a social or political goal such as humanitarian causes or the environment.

-What is the advantage of NGO?
+What is the advantage of NGOs?

 The advantage of NGOs are: